microsoft/AIforEarthDataSets/data/nexrad-l2.md

 `https://nexradsa.blob.core.windows.net/nexrad-l2/1997/07/07/KHPX/KHPX19970707_000827.gz`

-A complete Python example of accessing and plotting a NEXRAD scan is available in is available in the accompanying [sample notebook](nexrad-l2.ipynb)

 We also provide a read-only SAS (shared access signature) token to allow access to NEXRAD data via, e.g., BlobFuse, which allows you to mount blob containers as drives:

 `?sv=2020-04-08&si=nexrad-l2-ro&sr=c&sig=uAQbYwtg1BZyw%2FPp2DiELzDa9%2FK%2FiFonTM905wag7uI%3D`